NAR HPR Level 2 Certification Practice Exam

 Which of the following individuals has the final authority in permitting a high power rocket to fly?

-A. The check-in officer
+A. The range safety officer (RSO)

 B. The rocket owner

-C. The range safety officer (RSO)
+C. The launch control officer (LCO)

-D. The launch control officer (LCO)
+A. The launch control officer (LCO)

 Question C36